 We had one judge that he liked to give a special condition for people to read to their kids at night.
 It’s like, how are you gonna monitor that?
 It’s just not enforceable.
 It’s not practical.
-I think that’s where my frustration stems from (A06‑7).
+I think that’s where my frustration stems from.
+(A06‑7)

 Such examples illustrate how unrealistic or symbolic conditions can generate a sense that officers are being asked to enforce expectations that are misaligned with their role and tools.
-Taken together, these accounts resonate with existing literature underscoring how ambiguous, unrealistic, or poorly defined job demands contribute substantially to loss of control and increased work‑related emotional strain among probation officers (Alward & Viglione, 2025; Butler et al., 2025).
+Taken together, these accounts resonate with existing literature underscoring how ambiguous, unrealistic, or poorly defined job demands contribute substantially to loss of control and increased work‑related emotional strain among POs (Alward and Viglione 2025; Butler et al. 2025).

 Heightened distrust and strained relationships

 Officers suggested that unenforceable conditions can heighten distrust and strain supervisory relationships.
 When compliance cannot be credibly monitored, officers must rely on clients’ self‑reports while simultaneously being held responsible if those reports prove inaccurate.
-Several officers described feeling that they were constantly “on the lookout” for possible deception because they lacked independent means of verification.
+Several officers described feeling that they were constantly ‘on the lookout’ for possible deception because they lacked independent means of verification.
 This dynamic clearly emerged around conditions that extended into intimate or symbolic aspects of clients’ lives, such as restrictions on personal relationships.
-One officer, discussing a condition that probation must approve certain dating relationships for a probationer, said: “That has us policing dating relationships.
+One officer, discussing a condition that probation must approve certain dating relationships for a probationer, said: ‘That has us policing dating relationships.
 We don’t know the person that they’re dating.
 We can’t run records on them.
-We don’t know anything about them” (B10‑1).
+We don’t know anything about them’ (B10‑1).

 Officers described similar concerns when they were required to verify compliance with conditions such as medication adherence or attendance at AA meetings that could not credibly be monitored.
-One officer asked: “How can you verify he’s taking medication?
-He’s showing me his prescription, but I don’t know if he’s taking his medication” (A03-2).
-Another reflected on attendance mandates: “A lotta judges like to order AA meetings.
-There’s no way we can… They could lie right to my face.
-I can’t do anything” (A04-2).
+One officer asked: ‘How can you verify he’s taking medication?
+He’s showing me his prescription, but I don’t know if he’s taking his medication’ (A03-2).
+Another reflected on attendance mandates: ‘A lotta judges like to order AA meetings.
+There’s no way we can . . .
+They could lie right to my face.
+I can’t do anything’ (A04-2).

 In these circumstances, professional conflicts can arise from being formally responsible for tasks officers know are unrealistic and from feeling structurally pushed into a stance of suspicion toward clients.
 Officers noted that such conditions sometimes made them feel that both they and the people they supervise were being set up for failure, particularly when expectations, such as not using a phone at home or avoiding any contact with minors, could not be checked in ordinary supervision.
 As one officer explained:

-There would be conditions that are ordered where a juvenile has to … They’re not allowed to use their phone, so how is probation supposed to monitor that they’re not using their phone?
+There would be conditions that are ordered where a juvenile has to . . .
+They’re not allowed to use their phone, so how is probation supposed to monitor that they’re not using their phone?
 There’s no way.
 We’re not in their home.
 We don’t have cameras in their home.
-Just little conditions that it’s almost impossible to monitor, and it’s just a lot of conditions that I feel like are gonna set up the probationer for failure (B05‑3).
+Just little conditions that it’s almost impossible to monitor, and it’s just a lot of conditions that I feel like are gonna set up the probationer for failure.
+(B05‑3)

 Taken together, these accounts suggest that unenforceable conditions not only generate anxiety and frustration but also reconfigure the relational terrain of supervision.
 Officers are responsible for enforcing expectations they cannot observe, often relying on unverifiable claims, and feel they must assume deception as a default.
 Over time, these enforcement expectations can strain trust, complicate efforts to build collaborative, rehabilitative relationships, and add an additional layer to officers’ operational stress and emotional burdens.